timothymarois/template-laravel-app/README.md

 ## Performance:

-- Controllers will directly impact the speed of page loads, keep shared and page-level props to a minimum.
+- Controllers will directly impact the speed of page loads, keep shared and page-level props to a minimum or at least cache common ones that don't need to run database queries with each page view.
 - Do not load everything in page-level controllers.
 Load the minimum required to serve the page and additional data in components after the page is loaded or mounted.

 ---

-## PrimeVue (Lara-mod)
+## PrimeVue Presets:

-Modifies the lara mod preset.
+Modifies the lara preset as "lara-mod".
+You can create or use the default presets as they are included.

+Currently modified components:

 - Button
 - Menu